-- An opening may be used in lieu of a duct to provide to provide the outside air supply to an appliance unless otherwise permitted by the authority having jurisdiction.
+- 1. An opening may be used in lieu of a duct to provide to provide the outside air supply to an appliance unless otherwise permitted by the authority having jurisdiction.
 The opening shall be located within 12" (30.5 cm) horizontally from, the burner level of the appliance.
-Refer to "AIR SOURCE FROM OUTDORS AND VENT AND SUPPLY AIR SAFETY CHECK" in these instructions for additional information and safety check procedure.

-The distribution of the procedure of a material meeting the class 1. - The duct shall be either metal, or a material meeting the class 1 requirements of CAN4-S110 Standard for Air Ducts. - The duct shall be least the same cross-sectional area as the free area of the air supply inlet opening to which it connects. - The duct shall terminate within 12 in (30.5 cm) above, and within 24 in (61 cm) horizontally from, the burner level of the appliance having the largest input.
+Refer to "AIR SOURCE FROM OUTDOORS AND VENT AND SUPPLY AIR SAFETY CHECK" in these instructions for additional information and safety check procedure OUTLET - The duct shall be either metal, or a material meeting the class 1 requirements of CAN4-S110 Standard for Air Ducts - The duct shall be least the same cross-sectional area as the free area of the air supply inlet opening to which it connects - The duct shall terminate within 12 in (30.5 cm) above, and within 24 in (61 cm) horizontally from, the burner level of the appliance having the largest input.